 The applications for real-time data processing are diverse and far-reaching.
 This article highlights just a few.

-Real-time and batch data processing: an introduction
+Real-time vs batch data pipelines: a comprehensive introduction

 Real-time and batch are two broad categories of data processing.
 Though they handle data differently, both are vital to the systems that make our businesses and society run.